S1ddharthaShukla/reducr/README.md

 ## How to Use

+  * Use a terminal multiplexer like tmux or screen to run the server and test the API at the same time.
+Or you can use two terminal windows.

   * **Create a short link:**
   Send a POST request to /api/links with a JSON body:
   ```sh